jubels/GESTURE/README.md

 # GESTURE
-GESTURE (Gene-Expression based Simulated Treatment Using similaRity between patiEnts) implements the concept of Simulated Treatment Learning for gene expression datasets in R.
+GESTURE (Gene-Expression based Simulated Treatment Using similaRity between patiEnts) implements the concept of Simulated Treatment Learning for gene expression datasets in R. This software may be used for non-commercial purposes; the software license is provided in the license.md file.

 # Input files
 GESTURE needs a gene expression dataset and survival dataset as input.
 It also needs you to define gene sets you want to test.